nathanl/caches/README.md

 h[:a] #=> nil
 ```

+#### Initialization Options

-If you pass `refresh: true`, reading a value will reset its timer; otherwise, only writing will.
+- With `refresh: true`, reading a value will reset its timer; otherwise, only writing will.
+- With `max_keys: 5`, on insertion, it will evict the oldest item if necessary to keep from exceeding 5 keys.

+#### Methods

+`keys` and `values` work the same as for a hash.
+They **do not** check whether each key is current.

-The `memoize` method fetches a key if it exists and isn't expired; otherwise, it calculates the value using the block and saves it.
+`memoize` method fetches a key if it exists and isn't expired; otherwise, it calculates the value using the block and saves it.

 ```ruby
 h = Caches::TTL.new(ttl: 5)